 2) European Society of Cardiology.
 2012 Focused update of the ESC Guidelines for the management of atrial fibrillation.
 European Heart Journal (2012) 33, 2719-2747.

 This example was originally submitted to demonstrate implementation of NICE CG180.
 This has been updated and replaced by new guidance NG196.
 The example continues to align generally with the approach set out in the new guidance.
 The new guideline should be referred to if replicating any aspect of this example.

 Aims and objectives

 The aim of AF treatment is to prevent complications, principally stroke, and alleviate symptoms.
-Current guidelines from NICE (NICE CG180) and also the European Society of Cardiology (ESC) address several clinical areas in which new evidence has become available for stroke and bleeding risk stratification.
+Current guidelines from NICE and also the European Society of Cardiology (ESC) address several clinical areas in which new evidence has become available for stroke and bleeding risk stratification.

 Pharmacological therapy recommended to reduce the risk of stroke in AF now only comprises of anticoagulants, with clear evidence to support the fact that anticoagulation with vitamin K antagonists (VKAs) or direct oral anticoagulants (DOACs) reduce stroke and mortality in patients with AF.
 The recommendations set out by NICE for stroke prevention apply equally, to adults with atrial fibrillation including paroxysmal, persistent and permanent, and atrial flutter

 - To identify and project actual disease burden (England average prevalence for atrial fibrillation is 1.6% with wide variations amongst practice populations).